dyluc/transformers/dataset-utils/README.md

 > working with large datasets that cannot be stored entirely on disk.
 See `ingestion-pipeline.ipynb` for an
 > implementation.
 S3 incurs data transfer costs so be careful how much data you transfer.

-## Dataset Corrupt JPEGs
+## Dataset Corrupt JPEGs and Anomalous Files

-I found during dataset preperation that there are a few corrupt files across the validation and training sets.
+During dataset preperation, I found a few corrupt files across the validation and training sets.
 Since there were so few, I located the relevant observations on https://www.inaturalist.org/ and replaced them in the set (using the category and rights holder information attached to the annotations).

 Validation (Under annotation batches 66 and 87):
 - `train_val_images/Plantae/Yucca schidigera/e86b5b9e546b87b003f433ae6c09e15d.jpg`